 When using this holiday/break time, complete a Leave of Absence form and indicate Holiday (HOL) reporting code.
 These hour(s) must be used before vacation (ALU) or personal (PLU) leave is requested.
 This time is to be approved by your Manager/Supervisor in advance and recorded in Time & Labor by your department Timekeeper, similar to leave used entries.

 Employees in Career Service non-exempt positions may earn overtime or compensatory time for hours worked in excess of the 37.5-hour workweek upon prior approval of your supervisor.
 Hours worked on official College holidays or paid non-duty days shall be paid at 1.5 times the regular hourly rate in addition to the holiday or non-duty pay.
 All overtime or compensatory time worked must be approved in advance.

 The maximum balance of compensatory time an employee may accrue is 75 hours and earned compensatory time must be used within 90 days.
 Use of compensatory time must be approved by the employee's supervisor in advance and should be exhausted prior to the use of vacation or personal leave.

 You may download the Earned Compensatory Time/Overtime Form here.

-If you have any questions regarding your paycheck or tax deductions, please call Payroll Services at 407.708.2513 or 407.708.2099.
-If you have questions about your leave balances or benefits premiums, call the Benefits Office in the Human Resources Department at 407.708.2341.
+If you have any questions regarding your pay, please contact Payroll Services at 407.708.2513 or 407.708.2099.
+If you have questions regarding your leave or benefits, please contact Human Resources/Benefits at 407.708.2640 or 407.708.2703.